arirays/ocr-skincare/README.md

 ## Motivation
 * Learn how to build solutions with Apple Vision and VisionKit frameworks
 * Learn SwiftUI sheet view.
-How to present new views over existing one and dismiss it!
+How to present new views over existing one and dismiss it